U.S. Southern Baptists elect first black president

 Fred Luter, a New Orleans pastor and civic leader, ran unopposed for the top post in the 167-year-old Southern Baptist Convention, which counts a growing number of minorities among its 16 million members.

-His election to a one-year term was met by thunderous applause and a standing ovation from the 7,000 Southern Baptists attending the convention’s annual meeting in New Orleans.
+His election to a one-year term was met by thunderous applause and a standing ovation from the thousands of Southern Baptists attending the convention’s annual meeting in New Orleans.

-The pastor said he hoped his election would spur more appointments for people of color to leadership positions in the convention.

-“If we stop appointing African-Americans or Asians or Hispanics to leadership roles in this convention after my term is over, then we’ve failed,” he told reporters.
-“I want this election to make a difference in the life of this convention.”
+The election came just weeks after church officials said race relations within the convention, the founding of which has ties to slavery, had suffered due to racially charged remarks made by the group’s longtime ethics chief.

+Luter, 55, already has been the first African-American in various leadership positions within the convention, including its first vice president during the past year.

-The choice of Luter as the Christian denomination’s leader is seen as an important statement about its efforts to distance itself from its racist past.
+Church leaders said Luter’s election made an important statement about the denomination’s efforts to distance itself from its racist past.
 The convention was founded in 1845 after Southern Baptists split from the First Baptist Church in America in the pre-Civil War days over slave ownership.

 Luter was part of the convention committee that in June 1995 issued a resolution that apologized to African-Americans for condoning slavery and racism and pledged to work toward racial reconciliation.

-“This is a big step that says we want to reach out to the African-American community and the Hispanic community, and we don’t need to be just a white people’s organization.”

-The election came just weeks after church officials said race relations within the convention had suffered due to racially charged remarks made by the group’s longtime ethics chief.
+“That’s when I think the wheels started turning” for the convention to become more inclusive, Luter told Reuters before his election.
+“They’ve been turning slow, but they’ve been turning.”

-In contrast to the strong support shown for Luter on Tuesday, there was disagreement over a proposal to adopt the descriptor “Great Commission Baptists” as an informal alternative for churches seeking a moniker less affiliated with the South and its racially divided history.
+The more than 7,000 Baptists attending the New Orleans meeting will vote on Tuesday on a proposal to adopt the descriptor “Great Commission Baptists” as an informal alternative for churches seeking a moniker less affiliated with the South and its racially divided history.

 The convention has experienced a decline in overall membership, with the total number of members down in 2011 for the fifth straight year.